 ArcGIS Server and ArcIMS are native 32-bit applications.
-They have both been certified running as a 32-bit application on 64-bit (x64) Microsoft Windows.
+They have both been certified running as a 32-bit application on 64-bit Microsoft Windows.
 Web server support is based on the web server vendor's support of 64-bit Microsoft Windows.
-Check with your web server vendor if the web server is supported on 64-bit Microsoft Windows.
-In addition to Windows, ArcGIS Server and ArcIMS are supported on Solaris and Linux.
-ArcGIS Server and ArcIMS are both supported in a Solaris 64-bit environment.
-ArcGIS Server and ArcIMS on 64-bit Linux are not completely tested, however test results so far has been successful.
-ArcIMS is also supported on IBM AIX and HP HPUX.
-ArcIMS has not been certified with either operating system in a 64-bit environment.
+Check with your web server vendor if your web server is supported on 64-bit Microsoft Windows.
+ArcGIS Server and ArcIMS support Solaris 64-bit.
+ArcGIS Server and ArcIMS are not supported on 64-bit Linux.
+ArcIMS does not support IBM AIX 64-bit or HP HPUX 64-bit.